10 Office-Friendly Exercises to Counter Sitting All Day

 Fitness trackers: Monitor daily steps and remind you to move.

-Apps: RazFit provides structured quick workouts with reminders and achievement tracking.
+Apps: RazFit provides structured quick workouts with reminders and achievement tracking, offering routines specifically designed for time-constrained desk workers.

-Computer software: Apps like Time Out or Stretchly remind you to take breaks.
+Computer software: Apps like Time Out or Stretchly remind you to take breaks at customizable intervals.

-Phone timers: Simple hourly reminders work perfectly well.
+Phone timers: Simple hourly reminders work perfectly well for those who prefer minimal technology.

 Building a Workplace Wellness Culture